drghirlanda/alex/Docs/AlexManual.md

 - **Logs**: This one holds runtime messages recorded for each subject.

-The program `alex-init` generates a bare-bones experiment so that you know what files you need.
-It is run like this:
+The program `alex-init`, run as follows, generates a bare-bones experiment with the files you'll need:

     alex-init -v <experiment name>